Sian Williams: Career

+In November 2023, Williams participated in Series 7, Week 8 of Richard Osman's House of Games.

+Williams is a registered counselling psychologist with the Health and Care Professions Council.

 Other work

 Williams was president of TRIC (Television and Radio Industries Club) for 2008–09 and won the title of Best Presenter in 2012 and 2013.
 She became an Honorary Fellow of the University of Cardiff in July 2012. and was awarded the title of Doctor of Arts of Oxford Brookes University in 2017 in recognition of her outstanding contribution to the pursuit of academic excellence.

-In 2016, Williams wrote a book on dealing with adversity; Rise: Surviving and Thriving after Trauma.
+In 2016 Williams' book Rise: Surviving and Thriving after Trauma, dealing with adversity, was published by Weidenfeld & Nicolson.

 Personal life

-In February 1991, Williams married Neale Hunt, a former director of advertising firm McCann Erickson, with whom she has two sons.
-Following the couple's divorce, Williams married Paul Woolwich in 2006, with whom she has two children.
+In February 1991 Williams married Neale Hunt, a former director of advertising firm McCann Erickson, with whom she has two sons.
+Following the couple's divorce, Williams married Paul Woolwich in 2006, with whom she has a son, a daughter and a stepdaughter.
 After giving birth to her third son in October 2006 she later disclosed in an interview that she received two litres of blood following complications.
+Williams lives in Goudhurst, Kent, having moved there from Muswell Hill, North London after she was diagnosed with breast cancer.

 Williams ran the 2001 New York City Marathon and spent several days recovering in hospital from hyponatraemia.
 After several years not participating in running, she completed the Virgin London Marathon in 2013 and 2018.

 During filming for the BBC's Coming Home in November 2010, Williams discovered she was the first member of her family to have been born outside Wales in 350 years of her known family tree.

 Health

-In May 2016, Williams revealed she had undergone a double mastectomy after being diagnosed with breast cancer.
-She told Woman and Home magazine that she was diagnosed in 2014, a week after her 50th birthday.
+In May 2016 Williams said that she had undergone a double mastectomy, after being diagnosed with breast cancer.
+She told Woman & Home magazine that she had been diagnosed in 2014, a week after her 50th birthday.
 She said she had always thought she was healthy as she "did all the right things – I was a green tea drinker, a salmon eater, a runner".
-She said her main fear was not seeing her two youngest children grow up.
+She said her main fear was not of not being able to see her two youngest children grow up.